mgcrea/react-native-propel-kit/docs/components/action-sheet-provider.md

 # ActionSheet Provider

-<a href="https://reactjs.org/docs/context.html#contextprovider" target="_blank">Context Provider</a> that enables the usage of a cross-platform ActionSheet component anywhere in your application.
+`<ActionSheetProvider />` is a <a href="https://reactjs.org/docs/context.html#contextprovider" target="_blank">Context Provider</a> that enables the usage of a cross-platform ActionSheet component anywhere in your application.

 - On iOS, defaults to the native <a href="https://facebook.github.io/react-native/docs/actionsheetios.html">ActionSheetIOS</a>, but you can opt-in for a software pixel perfect implementation if you need more customization.